Honours in the Department of Philosophy

 Registration with the Philosophy Department

 Students also need to register with the Department of Philosophy.
-Each student's program of seminars and thesis topic must be approved by the honours coordinator, who will sign the student's registration form.
-The completed form should be emailed or handed to the coordinator by the end of the first week of semester at the latest.
+Each student's program of seminars and thesis topic must be approved by the Honours co-ordinator, who will sign the student's registration form.
+The completed form should be emailed or handed to the co-ordinator by October 31 2013 at the latest.
 It's possible to change your seminar choices, but we do need an indication of what seminars you'll be taking and who your supervisor will be.

 Download registration form